Tonychen0227/RNGChainingTool/README.md

     * e.g. To use MethodJ encounter named "Abra" has ability "Synchronize" as your synchronize lead, the synchronize label must be "Abra"
     * it is also possible to give a list of natures such as "Adamant/Modest" or just Adamant
       * You MAY NOT mix natures and labels.
 If any of the arguments can be parsed as a nature, it will only see them as natures not labels.
+  * Returned frames are verified to have an encounter.
+However, the `ignore_encounter` checkbox allows you to bypass this check.
 * PKRS (Pokerus)
   * Input the RNG frame range you want to have Pokerus.
 Script returns if any of the frame Primary RNG calls are "4000", "8000" or "C000" (TY werster)